UniBwM-IFS-AILab/AUSPEX/README.md

 git config --global credential.helper store
 ```

-### 1.3 Open Ports for PX4 in WSL2

-Incoming TCP port 4560 and incoming UDP port 14540 are required for connecting PX4 running in WSL to the unreal simulation.
-The ports can be opened using the firewall configuration (run WF.msc -> left click inbound rules -> action: new rule).

 ### 2. Install the AUSPEX Framework (Terra Version)
 Inside your host system, for cloning this repository run: